Dispute resolution process

 The VSBC cannot set aside, rewrite or enforce an agreement that has been reached at mediation.

 There are, however, steps you can take.
 If you want to challenge or enforce an agreement, it might be appropriate for you to apply to VCAT.
 For these applications, VCAT requires a copy of the Terms of Settlement and the VSBC file reference number.
 A certificate from the VSBC isn’t required.

 Other forms of dispute resolution

 A facilitated meeting is an alternative form of dispute resolution that the VSBC can use when a mediation isn’t suitable or appropriate.
 An example is when there are several parties involved in a dispute with the one organisation.

-A facilitated meeting is more flexible than a mediation.
+A facilitated meeting is more flexible than a mediation session.
 The Commissioner appoints a facilitator who sits with all parties to guide the participants through the meeting and make sure everyone has a say.

 For more information, download our Guide to facilitated meetings.